multiplycharity/donationsapp/Weekly Deliverables.md

 ### Local communities

-- The Bangla area of Nairobi, Kenya, is an example of a socially challenged community where there is not a consistent access to conventional money.
-- As Bangla does not have a competitive industry the trade-balance remains negative, so for all money flowing into the community their fast flow back out again
-- Which means, they need to start demanded businesses / competitive industry and having access to a resilient currency, which does not directly has to compete with a national currency
-- lack of access to a medium of exchange prohibits an efficient trade system to foster economic growth in the local economy
-- Dependency on national currency makes community exposed to currency fluctuations, even if their own small economy is thriving
+The Bangla area of Nairobi, Kenya, is an example of a socially challenged community where there is not a consistent access to conventional money.
+As Bangla does not have a competitive industry the trade-balance remains negative, so for all money flowing into the community they fast flow back out again.
+Bangla needs to have start demanded businesses / competitive industry and having access to a resilient currency, which does not directly has to compete with a national currency lack of access to a medium of exchange prohibits an efficient trade system to foster economic growth in the local economy.
+Dependency on national currency makes community exposed to currency fluctuations, even if their own small economy is thriving.
-- They need money, infrastructure, stable governance

 ### End-users

-It’s not easy to improve your future as the lack of money makes the demand side very limited and does not allow for a lot of jobs to be created
-With a limited amount of money present the economic activity takes form in an informal and barter type of way utilizing your reputation in the community
+It’s not easy to improve your future as the lack of money makes the demand side very limited and does not allow for a lot of jobs to be created.
+With a limited amount of money present the economic activity takes form in an informal and barter type of way utilizing your reputation in the community.
 Existing payments systems such as M-Pesa or used cryptocurrencies only works if the users already has conventional money or IT and skills to mine or complete bounties

 ### Grassroot organizations